 Step 6 – Remitly tracking

 When your funds are received by Remitly, it will complete the final leg of the transfer.
 You can track its status online or with the Remitly app.
 You will also receive email updates throughout the process.

 Finally, once the transfer is complete its status will be updated accordingly.
 The funds should arrive in your recipient’s bank account shortly.

-Review disclosure: Unfortunately, we were not able to make a test transaction with Remitly.
+Review disclosure: Unfortunately, we were not able to test Remitly with a transaction of our own.
 As a result, we cannot confirm the efficacy of the service.

 Remitly review: Final thoughts

-Remitly focuses on assisting immigrants when they need to send money bank home.
-Despite their clear intent, in our experience, the service suffers from poor customer.
-Although we weren’t able to personally test Remitly, it does appear that its online platform performs reasonably well.
+Remitly focuses on assisting immigrants when they need to send money back home.
+Despite its clear intent, in our experience, it suffers from poor customer service.
+Although we weren’t able to transact with Remitly, it does appear that its online platform performs reasonably well.

-We can’t help but feel that Remitly’s ambition for growth comes at a significant cost.
+We can’t help but feel that Remitly’s ambition for growth has come at a cost.
 There are many reviews out there complaining about their intrusive behaviour when it comes to personal information.
-Considering this, you may like to consider other well-known services such as WorldRemit, TransferGo, and TransferWise.
+Considering this, it may be worthwhile exploring alternatives such as WorldRemit, TransferGo, and TransferWise.

 If you have any questions or feedback about our Remitly review, let us know in the comments below.